d-ries/linux-essentials/13_Logging/01_course.md

 *.emerg                         :omusrmsg:*
 ```

-Events are categorised by the "facility" that produces the events.
+Events are categorised by the __"facility"__ that produces the events.
 For example, auth and authpriv are any event related to security.
-This is followed by a . and a priority level.
-None means these events will not be logged in this file.
-In the above example everything related to security is logged into /var/log/auth.log.
+This is followed by a . and a __priority__ level.
+None means these events will not be logged in the specified file.
+In the above example everything related to security is logged into the __file__  /var/log/auth.log.
 Everything else (*.*) is added to the syslog file.
 To stop security messages from ending up in the general syslog, auth.none and authpriv.none are added.
-Events of the mail subsystem with a priority of at least error are added to mail.err.
+Events of the mail subsystem with a _priority of at least_ error are added to mail.err.
 Events of the emergency type (the highest level) are displayed in every logged in user's terminal.
 If you want these messages to only go to the root-user, replace the line with \:omusrmsg:root.
 You can use @ to send the messages to another networked computer.
 For example the line

 `*.err 			@logger.pxl.be`